 His father unlocked the door, going inside Luke followed him down the row of colorful flowers that felt like they were watching them.
 There’s an oak door at the end of the greenhouse Luke’s father told him it was his office and that Luke wasn’t allowed in there because he had chemicals and other toxic stuff that was safe for plants but not for children.
 Before heading inside, his father looked around.
 He picked up a flowerpot that Mary made him, under it was a gold key.
 He picked it up and unlocked the office door.

 The room was dark, Luke’s eyes were having a hard time trying to adjust but behind the desk, something shined a light blue when Luke could get a better look he gasped.
-A bright blue rose shined under a small light as water drips down its beautiful petals, and its leaves were full and green.
+A bright blue rose shined under a small light as water drips down its beautiful petals and its leaves that were full and green.

 “Luke, this is Blue.
 It took my father and his father all their lives to grow a pure blue rose.
 It almost took me, but I got lucky, and this beauty blossomed,” Luke’s father explains as Luke couldn’t look away.
 The rose was stunning.
 “Real blue roses are hard to come by, and the ones you see are just white roses drinking dyed water.
 With Blue, I can take her seeds to grow more like her.
 We’ll make enough money to help our business and help when you kids go off to college, and with your brother on the way, we don’t have a whole lot.
 But with Blue, that’s not a problem anymore!”

 Luke lightly touches one of the petals that felt like silk.
-“Sadly, with trying to get everything ready for winter, I’m worried that I won’t have time to watch her and-” Luke cut his father off he looked at him with a wide smile.
+“Sadly, with trying to get everything ready for winter, I’m worried that I won’t have time to watch her and-” Luke cut his father off he looked at him with a wide grin.
 “I’LL DO IT!
-I’ll water her, give her the nutrients she needs, talk to her, and, and,” Luke’s father puts his hand on Luke’s head with a smile, trying to calm his excited son.
+I’ll water her, give her the nutrients she needs, talk to her, and, and.”
+Luke’s father puts his hand on Luke’s head with a smile, trying to calm his excited son.

 “This is going to be a big job, you sure you can handle it?” he asks.
 Luke nods, still grinning.
-“Okay, but I’m putting my trust in you if Blue starts to show any signs of wilting, come tell me right away,” Luke nodded again, then said, ‘Yes, sir!’
+“Okay, but I’m putting my trust in you if Blue starts to show any signs of wilting, come tell me right away.”
+Luke nodded again, then said, ‘yes, sir!’